-S-Rank - S3: Uncommon or vulnerable species; S4 - Apparently Secure Species; S5 - Secure Species.
+1S-Rank - S3: Uncommon or vulnerable species; S4 - Apparently Secure Species; S5 - Secure Species.

-SARO - Species at Risk in Ontario (listed under Endangered Species Act).
+2 SARO - Species at Risk in Ontario (listed under Endangered Species Act).

-SARA - Species at Risk Act, 2003 - Schedule 1: Full protection under SARA.
+3 SARA - Species at Risk Act, 2003 - Schedule 1: Full protection under SARA.

-Evidence of moose was observed throughout the regional study area including 21 individual sightings during the winter aerial survey and one sighting during the spring aerial survey.
-In May and June, moose were commonly observed incidentally along Highway 144 and Highway 560 and as well as at various other roadsides.
+and as well as at various other roadsides.
 Winter moose sightings and tracks were typically associated with clearcuts and regenerating forests, particularly those dominated by poplar and abundant young saplings that provide a food source to moose.
 The majority (13) of winter moose sightings were observed along the Shining Tree TLA, eight were observed along the Cross-Country TLA and one was observed along the TLA section common to both proposed TLAs.
 Several small to very large clear-cut and young regeneration areas (post-clear-cut) were identified as potential moose habitat along both TLAs during the two aerial surveys.